Temporal envelope and fine structure: Temporal envelope transmission

 Individuals with cochlear hearing loss usually have a smaller than normal dynamic range between the level of the weakest detectable sound and the level at which sounds become uncomfortably loud.
 To compress the large range of sound levels encountered in everyday life into the small dynamic range of the hearing-impaired person, hearing aids apply amplitude compression, which is also called automatic gain control (AGC).
 The basic principle of such compression is that the amount of amplification applied to the incoming sound progressively decreases as the input level increases.
 Usually, the sound is split into several frequency "channels", and AGC is applied independently in each channel.
 As a result of compressing the level, AGC reduces the amount of envelope fluctuation in the input signal (ENV_{p}) by an amount that depends on the rate of fluctuation and the speed with which the amplification changes in response to changes in input sound level.
 AGC can also change the shape of the envelope of the signal.
 Cochlear implants are devices that electrically stimulate the auditory nerve, thereby creating the sensation of sound in a person who would otherwise be profoundly or totally deaf.
 The electrical dynamic range is very small, so cochlear implants usually incorporate AGC prior to the signal being filtered into multiple frequency channels.
 The channel signals are then subjected to instantaneous compression to map them into the limited dynamic range for each channel.

-Cochlear implants differ than hearing aids in that the entire acoustic hearing is replaced with direct electric stimulation of the auditory nerve, achieved via an electrode array placed inside the cochlea.
+Cochlear implants differ from hearing aids in that the entire acoustic hearing is replaced with direct electric stimulation of the auditory nerve, achieved via an electrode array placed inside the cochlea.
 Hence, here, other factors than device signal processing also strongly contribute to overall hearing, such as etiology, nerve health, electrode configuration and proximity to the nerve, and overall adaptation process to an entirely new mode of hearing.
 Almost all information in cochlear implants is conveyed by the envelope fluctuations in the different channels.
 This is sufficient to give reasonable perception of speech in quiet, but not in noisy or reverberant conditions.
 The processing in cochlear implants is such that the TFSp is discarded in favor of fixed-rate pulse trains amplitude-modulated by the ENVp within each frequency band.
 Implant users are sensitive to these ENVp modulations, but performance varies across stimulation site, stimulation level, and across individuals.
 The TMTF shows a low-pass filter shape similar to that observed in normal-hearing listeners.
 Voice pitch or musical pitch information, conveyed primarily via weak periodicity cues in the ENVp, results in a pitch sensation that is not salient enough to support music perception, talker sex identification, lexical tones, or prosodic cues.
 Listeners with cochlear implants are susceptible to interference in the modulation domain which likely contributes to difficulties listening in noise.